kakashxii/M320-Projekt/README.md

 *Further requirements follow.*

 **idea:**
-We want to make a hospital managing system to help track health data or make it easier for users to do their job better.
-We got some inspiration from the internet and came up with this idea.
-But of course we want to make it better than the examples you can find on the internet.

-We want to include many useful features and also design a nice user friendly GUI.
+We would like to make a school management system to manage the data of a fictitious school.
+The user can search, delete or also update students or teachers.
+We have used an example from this site [link to the example](https://www.geeksforgeeks.org/student-management-system-in-python/) as a guide.

+We decided to make a simple console application that is easy and understandable for any user.
+Also we introduce a help function that can be helpful in using the app.

+Of course, our goal is not to copy this code, it is just for inspiration and as a small support in the project.
+Additionally we would like to add a class for unittests if there is time.

 **in addition:**